How to claim & what you can get

 How to claim child tax credit and working tax credit, renew or appeal

-Tax credits can mean a payout, potentially in the £1,000s, even after recent cuts.
-Unlike many other benefits, you MUST renew them each year.
-Most people will now have to claim universal credit, but some can still make new child tax credit claims.
+Tax credits can be worth £1,000s a year, even after the cutbacks of recent times.
+Unlike many other benefits, you renew them each year.
+However, most people making new claims now (rather than renewing) have to apply for universal credit.

 Help With Childcare Costs